From Bit-Parallelism to Quantum String Matching for Labelled Graphs: String Matching in Labeled Graphs

 We implement the classic operation of adding $1$ by computing an $or$ with qubit $A$ and storing the result in $V'_i$.
 Since $\ket{a_j}_A=\ket{\delta_{0,j}}$, we obtain $\ket{0}_{V'_i}\rightarrow\ket{v'_{i,j}}_{V'_i}$ where $\ket{v'_{i,j}}_{V'_i}=\ket{1}$ for $j=0$, while $\ket{v'_{i,j}}_{V'_i}=\ket{e_{i,D_i-1,j}}$ for $1\leq j \leq m-1$.

-\textbf{Operation~\ref{i2} (line \ref{algline:op2})} is implemented as a Toffoli-gate application with qubits $M$ and $V'_i$ as control and $V_i$ as target.
+\textbf{Operation~\ref{i2-dag} (line \ref{algline:op2})} is implemented as a Toffoli-gate application with qubits $M$ and $V'_i$ as control and $V_i$ as target.

-\textbf{Operation~\ref{i3} (line \ref{algline:op3})} is replaced by storing in register $R_i$ the presence of a match ending at node $v_i$.
+\textbf{Operation~\ref{i3-dag} (line \ref{algline:op3})} is replaced by storing in register $R_i$ the presence of a match ending at node $v_i$.
 This requires an intermediate step in which we use qubit $B$ to filter the content of $V_i$.
 In fact, qubit $V_i$ now is in state $\ket{v_{i,j}}_{V_i}=\ket{1}$ for those values of $j$ such that $P[0..j]$ has a match ending at $v_i$ in the graph, and $\ket{v_{i,j}}_{V_i}=\ket{0}$ otherwise.
 Since we only care about potential full matches represented by $\ket{v_{i,m-1}}_{V_i}$, we use $B$, which is in state $\ket{\delta_{m-1,j}}_B$, as control qubit of a Toffoli gate, the other control qubit being $V_i$ and the target qubit being $R'_i$.
-Then, using the same technique as before, we compute and $or$ between $R'_i$ and $R_{i-1}$, storing the result in $R_i$.

-Then, using the same technique as before, we compute and $or$ between $R'_i$ and $R_{i-1}$, storing the result in $R_i$.
+Then, using the same technique as in Operation~\ref{i1-dag}, we compute an $or$ between $R'_i$ and $R_{i-1}$, storing the result in $R_i$.

 After this operation, $\ket{r_{i,m-1}}_{R_i}$ is turned to $\ket{1}$ if there is a full match of $P$ ending at $v_i$, otherwise $\ket{r_{i,m-1}}_{R_i}$ is left unaltered.